MUCodeAcademy/ReEntryCode-C1/store/src/MVPMMP.md

 # Bugs

-- If they are on the products page, and try to use the search bar, it doesn't search
+- Search button should search and display products with that search term

 # Squashed Bugs

 - Search results don't disappear when the user clicks off the search bar or when they're done searching
     - Now it doesn't search ☹️
         - Fixed it 🙂
+- If they are on the products page, and try to use the search bar, it doesn't search